Bergdoll Mansion

 The Bergdoll Mansion is a historic house located in the Spring Garden neighborhood of Philadelphia.
 It was designed by architect James H. Windrim and built in 1886.
-It is in a Beaux Arts / Italianate-style.
+It is in a Beaux Arts / Italianate style.

-It was added to the National Register of Historic Places in 1976.
+The mansion was added to the National Register of Historic Places in 1976.

 History and architecture

-The building was constructed as the home of the Louis Bergdoll family owners of the City Park Brewery.
+The building was constructed as the home of the Louis Bergdoll family, owners of the City Park Brewery.
 Grover Cleveland Bergdoll, scion of the well known brewing family, was a playboy, aviator, and World War I draft dodger.
+In 1920, Bergdoll was apprehended in the mansion by authorities searching for him due to his draft dodging.